NYPL/pres-docs/clmgt/IPM_Monitoring_Manual.md

 ### Section 1.1: Trap Types

-We use low-tack blunder traps at SASB, LPA, and LSC which allow for the tracking and analysis of insect captures.
+We use low-tack blunder traps at SASB, LPA, LSC, and SCH which allow for the tracking and analysis of insect captures.
 At LPA and SASB, we also use pheromone lures, which are used when monitoring for a specific pest (in our case, to attract webbing clothes moths).
  - Blunder Trap
  - Pheromone Lure

 ### Section 1.2: Trap Placement

-#### Section 1.2.1: Choosing Trap Locations
+#### **Section 1.2.1: Choosing Trap Locations**

 Trap placement is crucial to effective pest collection data.
 Blunder traps should be placed inside every building, area, and room where collections are used and stored.
 The size of the space and what is stored within it will determine the number of traps necessary.
 Pests tend to travel along perimeters, such as walls of rooms, so placing the traps along these paths will provide more accurate data.
 Spread the location of traps throughout the room, especially on either side of doorways, windows, near drains and water sources, and any other possible entry points.
 To see where all traps (past and present) are located, see the “Traps” table in the [Integrated Pest Management Airtable Base](https://airtable.com/appkBae68IdexO8pZ/tbl7GLUyO2bJyuVCs/viwsJPqpEyYnGiwSw?blocks=hide).
 For more tips on choosing trap locations, see the [Monitoring](https://museumpests.net/monitoring-introduction/) page on MuseumPests.net.
 Trap placement is reevaluated yearly during the end of year IPM report.

 ##### Section 1.2.1.1: Pheromone Lures

 Pheromone lures are placed directly on the sticky blunder trap.
 There are two lures on a trap at a time and they are placed next to each other in the center.
 Only one lure is replaced every two months.
 For more information about replacing the pheromone lures, see Section 2.2: Monitoring.
 As of 2022, pheromone lures are only employed at LPA and SASB.

-#### Section 1.2.2: Trap Labeling
+#### **Section 1.2.2: Trap Labeling**

 When placing a trap, each should be labeled with three important pieces of information:
 - Date of placement